Paige Claassen Interview: Thoughts on Climbing, Starting a Non Profit and Having a Family

 My husband, Arjan, farms table grapes in Namibia, where living conditions are incredibly harsh – think temperatures over 120, dust storms, houses built out of reeds and bits of tin and cardboard, limited electricity, and no clean water.
 The local farmers do a lot of work to improve conditions in the village, provide higher wages for workers, and work with the government to improve utilities and infrastructure, but there’s always something more to be done.
 I started Southern Africa Education Fund because I firmly believe that education is the only path out of poverty.
 By making education more accessible and teaching kids and families that school is a safe and fun environment that provides long term value to an individual’s life, we can keep kids in school and encourage them to pursue further education and a life beyond manual labor.
 Currently, we provide a kindergarten and orphanage with 3 meals a day, school supplies, student fees, and facility renovations.
+We are constantly looking to grow our nonprofit through more donors, PR campaigns and have even been looking into how to develop an app for a nonprofit.
+The bigger we grow, the more we can do to fight poverty.
 As we grow, we plan to expand the Primary School so that kids can attend full days of school, and build a Youth Center so that kids have a library and a safe place to go before and after school to keep them out of trouble.

 You recently got married and now split your time between traveling, Colorado and South Africa, what goes into planning a “typical” year juggling it all?